PixelsCamp/talks/utility-first-css-build-a-clean-component-based-system.md

 Description
 -----------

-You should have been there in the past: that point when the CSS of you app outgrows and you start that crazy classes into your system:
+You might be familiar to the time when the CSS of your application reach to the point that you start adding some weird classes like:

 `.title--24px`, `.section__big--diff-2`, `button-primary--important`, etc, …

-Does any on this selectors reminds you that crazy late-request to have a copy of a panel but with a different properties, or even the that request from the Stakeholders so the an individual primary button to have more space on the top?
+This often happens when you receive that request from the Stakeholders to have the same panel element, but with some slightly differences?
+Or maybe that express request for an individual primary button to have more space on the top?

-So, instead of creating the tipical `later.css` or add `!important` here and there come hear how and why an utility-first approach could save you a lot of time, but most specially some big headaches.
+So, instead of creating some `later.css`, or just add `!important` here and there, join us and hear how and why an utility-first approach could save you a lot of time… but most of all some big headaches.

 Speaker Bio
 -----------